cryptimeleon/subzero/README.md

 Validation rules
 ----------------
-These are additional rules which dictate the allowed structure and data of 0K programs.
+These are additional rules which dictate the allowed structure and data of Subzero programs.

 ### Name format rules
 - Function names must start with a letter, and only contain letters and numbers